Mihail-Gerasimov/zarubin_site/src/cases/a-mobile-application-that-is-installed-on-the-steering-wheel-of-a-car.md

 ---
-title: 'What if we looked at footballers as a stock and combined them into a portfolio?'
+title: 'a mobile application that is installed on the steering wheel of a car'
-industries: ['fantasy game', 'sport', 'custom development']
+industries: ['automotive', 'custom development']
-tag: 'STOCKS.SOCCER'
+tag: 'KAMAATOM'
 ---

 ## problem